Revealed Preference Analysis Under Limited Attention: Experimental Application

-Let us first note that the experiment is \say{rich enough}; that is, if we assume that $\vert \Gamma\vert \ge 8$ (rational choice), then the alternative that delivers the guaranteed welfare bound is indeed the best one -- better than any other alternative.
-Hence, under the assumption of fully-attentive DM we can guarantee the welfare optimum using the data set from the experiment.
-On the other extreme, the generic CLA model without additional restrictions ($\vert \Gamma\vert \ge 1$) does not allow to derive any welfare conclusions for 54\% of the sample.
-Note that only 33\% of subjects are consistent with rationality.
-Thus for 21\% of subjects who violate the standard axioms we still cannot perform any sensible welfare analysis under the assumption of the generic CLA model.
+Next we go to Table \ref{tab:Welfare} that presents results from the size of the maximal lower contour sets across the theories.
+Let us first note that the experiment is \say{rich enough} in this dimension; that is, if we assume that $\vert \Gamma\vert \ge 8$ (rational choice), then the alternative with the largest lower counter set would indeed be the best alternative.
+Hence, under the assumption of full attention we can guarantee the welfare optimum using the data set from the experiment.
+In particular, note that this is despite the fact that only 63\% of the total number of rankings is revealed under full attention.
+(Recall Table \ref{tab:RevaledPreferenceDensity}) This, therefore, provides evidence for our earlier argument on the appeal of our second measure whenever the observer is interested in identifying the best alternative.

-As reported in Table \ref{tab:Welfare}, in the best case under the first-order CLA model we can only say that the alternative that delivers the guaranteed welfare bound is better than 4 other alternatives.
-In fact, on average we cannot even guarantee that this alternative is the second worst.
-If we make the minimal assumption we suggest in this paper -- that subjects make at least one comparison before choosing ($\vert \Gamma\vert \ge 2$) -- then we gain a significant boost in welfare judgment, guaranteeing that the revealed best alternative is, on average, better than at least 4 other alternatives.
-The boost is even more seen in the fact that the \emph{worst welfare judgment under $\vert \Gamma \vert \ge 3$ is effectively more informative than the best welfare judgment under \cite{masatlioglu2012revealed}.} This is seen in the fact that under the second-order CLA model at least 75\% of the sample the welfare bound is at least as good as the best welfare bound under the first-order CLA model.

-Although the same applies when moving from a minimum attention threshold of 2 to 3.
-Intuitively speaking, this result is not purely mechanical, but an indication that while subjects violate axioms of rationality, they don't do so too frequently.
-It is also seen in Table \ref{tab:Welfare} that the marginal gain in the guaranteed welfare bound is decreasing rapidly as the cardinality of the attention filter grows.
-This reduction in the marginal gain is most visible after $\vert \Gamma\vert \ge 5$.
-Finally, in regards to theories with seemingly most reasonable trade-offs between costs in explanatory power and benefits in welfare, ($\vert \Gamma\vert \ge 2$ and $\vert \Gamma\vert \ge 3$), it is observed that the revealed best alternative is, on average, surely better than 4 (for $\vert \Gamma\vert \ge 2$) and 5 (for $\vert \Gamma\vert \ge 3$) alternatives.